Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

                          [--no-perfdata] [--no-proxy] [--password PASSWORD]
                          [--password-file PASSWORD_FILE] [--performance]
                          [--proxy PROXY] [--scope SCOPE] [--timeout TIMEOUT]
+                         [--unmapped-hypermetro-severity {ok,warn,crit,unknown}]
                          [--unmapped-severity {ok,warn,crit,unknown}] -u URL
                          --username USERNAME [-v] [-w WARN]

 Checks the health and running status of the LUNs of a Huawei OceanStor Dorado storage system via the REST API (/lun endpoint).
-Alerts when a LUN reports a non-normal state, and optionally when a thin LUN fills up.
-Only LUNs mapped to a host are checked by default.
+Alerts when a LUN reports a non-normal state or when a HyperMetro LUN is not mapped to any host, and optionally when a thin LUN fills up.
+Only LUNs mapped to a host and HyperMetro LUNs are checked by default.
 Supports extended reporting via --lengthy, and reporting the I/O counters via --performance.

 options: